mreza0100/mamzi.net.github.io/pages/everything/spinoza-and-ethics.md

 I'll try to summarize his book in the restructure of life and universe in the next posts.

-### Is this a religion?
+### This is not necessarily a religion

-It depends what you call a religion.
+I have seen people call it Spinoza religion[(and there is a book for it)](https://press.princeton.edu/books/hardcover/9780691176598/spinozas-religion), but from what I can say of book, it's not a religion, he was not trying to make a religion, he was trying to make a logical proof of how reality works.

+Some properties of a religion:

+- It's based on faith
-Spinoza's book is a religion in a way that it defines the world and how it works, and it's based on logic and reason.
+     - Spinoza's book is based on logic

-It does not based on any supernatural agent, rather it's based on nature and reality.
-It's god does not have a personality, rather it's a nature itself.
-It's god doesn't have a will, rather it's a deterministic system.
+- It's based on a deity
+     - Spinoza's book is based on nature
+- It's based on a holy book
+     - Spinoza was a man, just like you and me
+- It brings people together
+     - He doesn't care about people, he cares about reality
+- It has practices
+     - He doesn't have any practices except thinking and understanding
+- It has heaven and hell
-It doesn't have a heaven or hell, rather it's a world that we live in.
+     - He doesn't have any heaven or hell, he talks about reality

-When we die, we go back to nature, which we are part of it.
+But if you define religion as a way of living and set of rules to follow, then yes, it's a religion, and the rules are the rules of nature and reality.

 #### Resources: